10 workplace security tips to protect employees

 • Volume of denied entries.
 Tracking this shows you how effective your security plan is and highlights areas needing additional coverage.

-9. Protect your workplace with an emergency alert system
+9. Protect your workplace with an emergency notification system

 10. Provide security training and resources to employees